interzum goes green: Start into a more sustainable future

 In keeping with its role as the leading international trade fair in its field, interzum is taking responsibility.
 With its new global lead theme "neo-ecology", the trade fair is promoting the dialogue aimed at increasing sustainability and is itself also actively engaged in measures to fight climate change.

-This year’s event is due to take place from 9 to 12 May 2023 and, in the run-up, interzum has launched an initiative to make the world’s biggest industry event for furniture production and interior design more sustainable in the future.
+In the run-up to this year's event, interzum has launched an initiative to make the world's largest industry event for furniture manufacturing and interior design more sustainable in the future.

 The first step on this journey involves working with ClimatePartner to scrutinise the trade fair’s own carbon dioxide (CO2) emissions – ranging from event technology and energy to logistics and waste disposal along the way through to food service.
-These emissions will then be reduced wherever possible.
-Any emissions that can’t be reduced (yet) will be offset by financing two certified, internationally recognised climate protection projects.
+These emissions were then be reduced wherever possible.
+Any emissions that couldn't have been reduced (yet) was offset by financing two certified, internationally recognised climate protection projects.

 The first interzum-funded project in Bhatel in the Indian state of Gujarat harnesses wind energy to supply renewable electricity.
 This low-emission form of power generation saves around 167,000 tonnes of CO2 each year.
 At the same time, the local population benefits from a more stable electricity grid and long-term employment contracts.
 Also in India, degraded agricultural land in the Indian state of Karnataka is being reforested as part of the second project.
 The project is helping a total of 1,296 farming families from 155 villages to plant trees and manage the land.
 Both projects are certified in accordance with the Gold Standard VER (GS VER), which has particularly strict requirements regarding sustainable development and the involvement of the local population.